min2ha/ukwa-site/content/target/37224/index.en.md

   "subject": "EU Referendum"
 }

-# The Press and Journal: POLL: Will EU referendum drive Scotland toward Indy Ref 2?

 The author suggests that if the UK was to leave the EU there would be another independence vote for Scotland and it would decide to leave the UK.